Who's Behind Listverse?

-There are a number of reality shows where groups of scientists and those who are simply interested in this subject search for evidence of well known cryptids such as Bigfoot, and the Yeti.
-Shows like Expedition Bigfoot and Paranormal Caught on Camera from the Travel Channel show videos where people have caught Bigfoot, Yeti, the Rake and other relatively well known cryptids on camera.
+There are a number of reality shows where groups of scientists and those who are simply interested in this subject search for evidence of well-known cryptids such as Bigfoot and the Yeti.
+Shows like Expedition Bigfoot and Paranormal Caught on Camera from the Travel Channel show videos where people have caught Bigfoot, the Yeti, the Rake, and other relatively well-known cryptids on camera.
 But did you know there are dozens of unknown cryptids out there?

 10 The Big Muddy Monster

-The first documented sighting of the Big Muddy Monster was on June 25, 1973 in Murphysboro, Illinois.
-A couple parked in a car by the Riverside Park boat dock that was next to the woods got a big surprise when they heard a loud scream.
-A creature came out of the woods towards the driver side of the car.
-They described it as an off white color, and its fur appeared to be matted with river mud.
-It was about 7 ft tall and was walking upright on two legs.
+The first documented sighting of the Big Muddy Monster was on June 25, 1973, in Murphysboro, Illinois.
+A couple parked in a car by the Riverside Park boat dock next to the woods got a big surprise when they heard a loud scream.
+A creature came out of the woods towards the driver’s side of the car.
+They described it as an off-white color, and its fur appeared to be matted with river mud.
+It was about 7 feet tall and was walking upright on two legs.
 They were unable to see its face.
 They took off and went directly to the police station to file a report.
-Even the fact that the couple were each married someone else did not stop them from making the report.
+Even the fact that the couple was each married to someone else did not stop them from making the report.

-There were multiple other sightings in 1973 including one by a Mrs. Nedra Green who claimed she could hear the creature screaming at night in the woods outside her farm.
+There were multiple other sightings in 1973, including one by Mrs. Nedra Green, who claimed she could hear the creature screaming at night in the woods outside her farm.
 Another sighting was by a four-year-old boy named Christian Baril, who was trying to catch fireflies in his backyard when he came running inside to tell his father there was a big ghost outside.
 The local police chief took the reports so seriously that he brought in tracking dogs to investigate.

 9 The Goatman